yoid2000/alc_attacks/alc_attacks/best_row_match/README.md

 * `control.csv`: This file contains randomly selected rows from `original.csv`.
 We recommend 1000 rows.

-* `synthetic_files`: This is a directory containing one or more synthetic datasets generated from `original.csv`.
+* `synthetic_files`: This is a directory containing one or more synthetic datasets generated from the original data.
+Note that this data can come from all of the original data (both `original.csv` and `control.csv`).
+However, it is also ok if `synthetic_files` comes only from `original.csv`.

 All of the csv files must have the same columns.

-Note that the larger `original.csv` is, the longer it'll take to run the tests.
-Therefore it might be a good idea to limit `original.csv` (and subsequently the synthetic dataset) to 10k-20k or so rows.
+Note that the larger the synthetic datasets are, the longer it'll take to run the tests.
+Therefore it might be a good idea to limit the synthetic datasets (and likewise the original data from which they were derived) to 10k-20k or so rows.

 See the `tests` file for example of the setup.